sukritsingh/sukritsingh.github.io/content/research/publications.md

 # My publications

-I have published in a variety of journals, listed below.
+My bibliography is embedded below using Bibase.
 Click on each year to see the relevant publications.

-Feel free to also check out my Google Scholar profile for a more up-to-date list of publications.
+Feel free to also check out my Google Scholar profile (below) for a more up-to-date list of publications.

 {{< card link="https://scholar.google.com/citations?user=1IHMXzcAAAAJ&hl"
 title="Go to my Google Scholar"